NagendraBS/AWS/AWS-Solutions Architect - Associate/Sumanth/IAM/IAM.md

 #### Authentication Methods
 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/ad37fa00-9776-42be-b188-c98a96ea8fd5">
 * To authenticate from the console as a root user, you must sign in with your email address and password.
 * As a federated user(third party or user from outside company or application), you are authenticated by your identity provider and granted access to AWS resources by assuming IAM roles.
 * As an IAM user, provide your account ID or alias, and then your user name and password.
 * To authenticate workloads from the API or AWS CLI, you might use temporary credentials through being assigned a role or you might use long-term credentials by providing your access key and secret key.
 * AWS recommends that you use multi-factor authentication (MFA) and temporary credentials to increase the security of your account.

  ### Request
 * When a principal tries to use the AWS Management Console, the AWS API, or the AWS CLI, that principal sends a request to AWS.
 * The request includes the following information:
 * Principals send requests via the Console, CLI, SDKs, or APIs.
-1)Actions (or operations) that the principal wants to perform on aws resources and This can be an action in the AWS Management Console, or an operation in the AWS CLI or AWS API
+* Actions (or operations) that the principal wants to perform on aws resources and This can be an action in the AWS Management Console, or an operation in the AWS CLI or AWS API
-2)Resources upon which the actions are performed.
+*  Resources upon which the actions are performed.
-3)Principal Information about the principal includes the policies that are associated with the entity that the principal used to sign in
+*  Principal Information about the principal includes the policies that are associated with the entity that the principal used to sign in
-4)Environment data – Information about the IP address, user agent, SSL enabled status, or the time of day.
+*  Environment data – Information about the IP address, user agent, SSL enabled status, or the time of day.
-5)Resource data – Data related to the resource that is being requested.
+* Resource data – Data related to the resource that is being requested.
 This can include information such as a DynamoDB table name or a tag on an Amazon EC2 instance.

 ### Authorization
 * You must also be authorized (allowed) to complete your request.